The Courage to Reinvent Ourselves

 David and Blair are consultants to creative business firms and Aespire clients.

 I’ve known Blair and learned from his expertise for several years at seminars and from his publications.
-In 2010, Blair invited me to design his Win Without Pitching Manifesto — 12 proclamations on developing business without giving away thinking for free.
+In 2010, Blair invited me to design the Win Without Pitching Manifesto – 12 proclamations on developing business without giving away thinking for free.

-The process of designing the book forced me to read it closely on multiple levels — from a content perspective, as a typographer and type designer, and as a marketing business owner.
+The process of designing the book forced me to read it closely on multiple levels: from a content perspective, as a typographer and type designer, and as a marketing business owner.
 It’s now a permanent part of my thinking and DNA.

 I came away with two memorable thoughts, the first from David: